Neighborhood Profiles Workflow

 Phenotype Select Box: The phenotype the cells being plotted.
 The options shown are:

-• All Phenotypes: Shows all cells irrespective of phenotype
+• All Phenotypes: Shows all cells irrespective of phenotype (Default)

 • VIM+, ECAD+, VIM+ECAD+, Other, etc…: Shows only the cells that express for the specifically chosen phenotype (created during the Phenotyping stage of the workflow).